sambernhardt/ipad-cursor/README.md

 ### Caveats:
 - To move the contents of the hovered component, the component must have a display type of `inline-block` or `block`.
-Transforms don't work on inline elements.
+CSS transforms don't work on inline elements.